 Above ground, through-wall fittings shall have the steel pipe outlet welded or brazed to the fitting body and externally sleeved by a tight-fit polyethylene tube.
-The steel outlet shall be threaded in accordance with ISO 7-1.
+Steel outlets with a diameter of up to and including 2" shall be threaded in accordance with ISO 7-1.
+At larger diameters other types of joint (eg welded, flanged) may be permitted.

 For nominal sizes up to and including 32 mm, the above ground, through-wall fitting shall include an integral shut-off valve.
 Access to the shut-off valve shall be via a secure cap or plug.
-Operation of the shut-off valve shall not adversely affect the corrosion protection of the above ground, throughwall fitting.
+Operation of the shut-off valve shall not adversely affect the corrosion protection of the above ground, through-wall fitting.